Echeverrias/IE/README.md

 You need to create an empty database.

+Or if you want to run the proyect with [Docker](https://www.docker.com/get-started) you need to have it installed.

 ### Running the project
 1. Download the base branch from the [IE project](https://github.com/Echeverrias/IE.git), you can download it as a zip or clone it with <b>git clone -b base https://github.com/Echeverrias/IE.git</b>
 2. You have to set your database.
 Open the src/ie_django/settings.py file and configure the variable 'DATABASES'<br><br>